inhumantsar/docker-foreman/README.md

 docker-foreman
 ==============

 This image will start you off with the Foreman Installer and leave you to decide on the details.
 For most purposes, the defaults will do.
 That simply means doing your first run with -it or using an answers file.
 A specific hostname should be passed as the default hostname won't match facter's fqdn.
-An answers file can be provided by running the image with `docker run -it ... -v /path/to/answers:/etc/foreman/foreman-installer.yaml inhumantsar/foreman /usr/sbin/foreman-installer -i`
+An answers file can be provided by running the image with `docker run -it ... -v /path/to/answers:/etc/foreman/foreman-installer-answers.yaml inhumantsar/foreman /usr/sbin/foreman-installer -i`

+*TL;DR: You have to run this interactively the first time, or else use an answers file that you provide.*

 Some things you'll probably want to think about changing:
   - `foreman-proxy / daemon`: Even if you don't set this to false, the start script will attempt to itself anyway.